 Baby boomers’ full retirement age is 66 or 67, depending on the year they were born.
 You can begin collecting Social Security benefits at age 62, but doing so will permanently reduce your benefit by 25%-30%, depending on your birth year.
 You’ll take an even bigger hit if you collect spousal benefits.

 Spousal benefits are benefits you collect based on your spouse’s work record.
 You can qualify for spousal benefits — up to 50% of your spouse’s benefit — if you’re at least 62 years old and are ineligible to collect Social Security based on your own earnings, or your own benefit is less than 50% of your spouse’s.
 You could be eligible for spousal benefits even if you’re divorced, as long as you’re at least 62, you were married at least 10 years and you haven’t remarried.
 Widows and widowers can collect 100% of their deceased spouse’s benefits at full retirement age or collect reduced benefits beginning at age 60.

-Delaying enrollment in Social Security increases your benefits, on average, by 7.4% for each year you delay collecting, up until you reach age 70, at which time the increases stop.
+Delaying enrollment in Social Security increases your benefits, by 8% for each year you delay collecting, up until you reach age 70, at which time the increases stop.